AguaClara/Textbook/Sedimentation/Sed_Design.rst

 1) Why would flocs roll up?

 It is a force balance!
 There is a force of gravity pulling the particle down, balanced with the force that the fluid flow exerts through drag related to viscosity.
 But why does it matter if plates are close together for floc roll up?
 The average velocity between plates is about 1 mm/s and is the same for any spacing.
 However, when plates are closer together the velocity profile is much steeper.
 Compared with plates with greater spacing, the closer plates cause there to be a higher velocity closer to the surface of the plate.
 This means that flocs between closely spaced plates will see a greater velocity closer to the plate settler, which will impact the force balance.
 The derivation of the force balance is done in the next chapter.
-The velocity that the flocs slide down the plate is called :math:`V_{slide}`.
+The velocity that the flocs slide down the plate is called :math:`v_{Slide}`.

 [[[[force balance diagram]]]]